 The University sets the schedule for all final exams.

-The final will be held on: Thursday 12/10/2020 at 9-11 am
+The group final will be held on: Wednesday 4/12/2021

 You will have exactly 2 hours to complete the exam.
 Additional time will not be granted, even if you start late.
-There will be no make-up final exams given under any circumstance, and the exam will not be given early, either.
+There will be no make-up final exams given under any circumstance, and the exam will not be given, either.

 Instructors may not reschedule final exams for a class for another day and/or time during the final exam period.
 There can be no divergence from the posted schedule of dates for final exams.
 Individual students who have four (4) final examinations scheduled for the same date may request to have one of those exams rescheduled.
-If a student reports having four final examinations scheduled for the same date, students should be directed to e-mail a petition to Lester Manzano, Assistant Dean for Student Academic Affairs, CAS Dean's Office (lmanzan@luc.edu).
+If a student reports having four final examinations scheduled for the same date, students should be directed to e-mail a petition to Lester Manzano, Assistant Dean for Student Academic Affairs, CAS Dean's Office (Imanzan@luc.edu).